-Capital Southwest Corporation (the "Company," "we," "us," or "our") is filing this Amendment No. 1 (the "Amendment") to the Annual Report on Form 10-K for the fiscal year ended March 31, 2018 (the "Original 10-K"), which was filed with the Securities and Exchange Commission (the "SEC") on June 5, 2018.
-Pursuant to Rule 3-09(b) of Regulation S-X, this Amendment includes the separate audited financial statements for our unconsolidated portfolio company, Media Recovery, Inc., dba SpotSee Holdings, which were not included in the Annual Report on Form 10-K because Media Recovery, Inc., dba SpotSee Holdings', fiscal year ended later than the Company's fiscal year.
+Capital Southwest Corporation (the "Company," "we," "us," or "our") is filing this Amendment No. 1 (the "Amendment") to the Annual Report on Form 10-K for the fiscal year ended March 31, 2019 (the "Original 10-K"), which was filed with the Securities and Exchange Commission (the "SEC") on June 4, 2019.
+Pursuant to Rule 3-09(b) of Regulation S-X, this Amendment includes the separate audited financial statements for our unconsolidated portfolio company, Media Recovery, Inc., dba SpotSee Holdings', fiscal year ended of September 30 is later than the Company's fiscal year of March 31.

 We have determined that this unconsolidated portfolio company has met the conditions of a significant subsidiary under Rule 1-02(w) of Regulation S-X for which we are required, pursuant to Rule 3-09 of Regulation S-X, to attach separate financial statements as exhibits to the Form 10-K. In accordance with Rule 3-09(b)(1) of Regulation S-X, the separate financial statements of Media Recovery, Inc., dba SpotSee Holdings, are being filed as an exhibit to this Amendment within 90 days after the end of Media Recovery, Inc., dba SpotSee Holdings', fiscal year.
-The Rule 3-09 financial statements include Media Recovery, Inc., dba SpotSee Holdings', consolidated balance sheets as of September 30, 2018 and 2017, and its related consolidated statements of operations and comprehensive income (loss), consolidated statements stockholders' equity, and consolidated statements of cash flows for the years ended September 30, 2018, 2017 and 2016.
+The Rule 3-09 financial statements include Media Recovery, Inc., dba SpotSee Holdings', consolidated balance sheets as of September 30, 2019 and 2018, and its related consolidated statements of operations and comprehensive income (loss), consolidated statements stockholders' equity, and consolidated statements of cash flows for the years ended September 30, 2019, 2018 and 2017.
+As previously disclosed in the Current Report on Form 8-K filed by the Company with the SEC on November 25, 2019, the Company sold its investment in Media Recovery, Inc., dba SpotSee Holdings, with a closing on November 25, 2019.